-In FY 2014, the Farm Credit Administration (FCA) continued its focus on reducing employee travel.
-We achieved a 12% reduction in emissions from the 2008 base year and attribute most of this reduction to the increased use of telework by agency employees.
-We continued to expand the use of videoconferencing-both for inter-office meetings and for meetings with the Farm Credit System institutions we examine.
-Also, we continued to promote prudent use of personal and rental vehicles by agency employees when used for official travel.
+In Fiscal Year 2015, the Farm Credit Administration (FCA) continued its focus on reducing employee travel.
+We achieved a 20.7% reduction in Scope 3 GHG emissions from the 2008 base year and attribute most of this reduction to less air and ground business travel by agency employees.
+Also, we continued to promote prudent use of rental vehicles by agency employees when used for official travel.